ZAWAJAN/Acapulco-Sensors/Cube/docs/02_Final_Production_And_Assembly.md

 	- ![Finished Cube ready for placement](Images/Cube_FinalAssembly_04.png)
 	- Now the software should be tested to see whether you get correct data and if some of the connections did not get loose.
 	- Remove the masking tape from the holes.
-	- Hang the cube attatching it to the ceiling or something else.
+	- Hang the cube attaching it to the ceiling or something else.
 That highly depends on your setting.

-## Final Product